google/dynibar/README.md

     ```

 *   source_virtual_views_wxh: virtual source views used to improve training
-    stability and rendering quality (for monocular video only).
-You should run
+    stability and rendering quality (used in monocular video only).
+Running
     the following script to obtain them:

     ```bash